21Chillie/animaku_web/readme.md

 - [x] Type definition for anime theme data (database/api response)
 - [x] Tidy up and fix

+**Testing and detect bugs**

+- [x] After login or signup with google, the server keep loading indefinitely (critical)
+- [x] Same as above but login or signup with username and password (critical)
+- [x] Slow page and api load due to old media data refresh logic

+  > when visit home/index page, list page (e.g anime trending, anime top, manga top), or api (anime trending, anime/manga top),
+  > the server checks for outdated media data (trending anime, top anime/manga).
+If any outdated record is found, it fetches fresh data from the external API (JIKAN) and tries to update all of them.
+  >
+  > The problem is that if the API does not return matching records for some items, those items remain marked as outdated.
+This causes the refresh process to run again on every page load, creating repeated API calls and slowing down the server.
+  >
+  > How I fix that?, change the logic and flow like this: detect old media data -> if there is any -> delete all records in table -> fetch fresh data from external api -> insert all data to table.

+- [x] Incorrect old media data detection on overview page

+  > The overview page should detect and refresh only one outdated media record using its MAL ID.
+Instead, the system checks all anime/manga records and marks every outdated entry.
+This causes the overview page to always think old data exists and triggers unnecessary update attempts.

 **Documentations**

 - [ ] API documentation